It’s no secret that NYC is one of the most expensive cities in the world.

 This ferry takes you to Staten Island… and directly past the Statue of Liberty on the way.
 Stick to the right-hand side for the best views, and then move to the back of the boat for some fab views of the Manhattan skyline.

-If this option won’t get you as close as you like, here are the best ways to see the Statue of Liberty.
+If this option won’t get you as close as you like, here’s how to see the Statue of Liberty from Manhattan.

 There are about a gazillion museums in NYC, and believe me, you’ll want to visit about half of them.
 Now if you went to them all the admission prices might add up to a lot… unless of course you take advantage of free museum days.